sigven/geneOncoX/README.md

 -   [Genomics England PanelApp](https://panelapp.genomicsengland.co.uk/) - collections of cancer gene panels used in clinical diagnostics
 -   [TSO500 targets](https://emea.illumina.com/products/by-brand/trusight-oncology/tso-500-portfolio.html) - cancer genes targeted by Illumina's TSO500 gene panel
 -   [F1CDx targets](https://www.foundationmedicine.com/test/foundationone-cdx) - cancer genes targeted by Foundation One's F1CDx gene panel

+The package offers a few pre-processed datasets, along with metadata, that the user can retrieve and use for their own projects or set-ups.
+The package utilizes the [googledrive](https://googledrive.tidyverse.org/) R package to download the pre-processed and documented datasets to a local cache directory provided by the user.

 ### Installation